Smoking Fish

 A reliable test is to insert a fork or knife into the thickest part of the fish and twist.
 The flesh should flake.
 In addition:

-the belly fin can be easily removed with fingers.
+The belly fin can be easily removed with fingers.

-the flesh of the belly must be white and not glassy.
+The flesh of the belly must be white and not glassy.

 It is difficult to hot smoke a large fish like carp or red fish in one piece.
 The solution is to split the fish lengthwise or cut across into steaks.
 Then, the fish can be smoked/cooked at 266° F (150° C) for about one hour.
-Basically, such method can be described as barbecuing fish with smoke.
+Basically, such a method can be described as barbecuing fish with smoke.

 Cooling